Selenium IDE for ChromeSeptember 26, 2018

 Screenster supports major CI tools including Jenkins, Bamboo, TeamCity, and Travis via a CI plugin.
 The CI functionality of Screenster doesn’t require additional frameworks or components.
 The only thing that you’ll have to do manually is choose the CI tool in the settings menu.

-Bottom Line: it’s 2017, check out alternatives to Selenium IDE
+Bottom Line: check out the alternatives to Selenium IDE

 If a simple tool for visual regression testing is what you’re looking for, cloud based platforms are a way to go.
 And even though Screenster isn’t the only tool of its kind, it’s definitely worth a shot.